-This is principally due to 18% lower sales volume compared to 2013.
+Principally due to 18% lower sales volume compared to 2013.
 However, it was partly offset by the higher service revenue.

-• 54% increase in fuel service, shipping, storage income, and other revenue

-This is attributable to higher turnover on service volume specifically on storage volume of new terminal, additional revenue from time charters, and tugboat revenue.

-22% decrease in cost of sales
+- 54% increase in fuel service, shipping, storage income, and other revenue Higher turnover on service volume specifically on storage volume of new terminal, additional revenue from time charters, and tugboat revenue. - 22% decrease in cost of sales

-This is primarily due to decreased sales of petroleum products and lower unit prices this year compared to 2013.
+Primarily due to decreased sales of petroleum products and lower unit prices this year compared to 2013.